-Both banks and alternative lenders, like Kabbage, offer business lines of credit.
-As is always the case, banks can offer some of the highest loan amounts and lowest interest rates you’ll find, but they can be difficult to qualify for.
+Both banks and alternative lenders offer business lines of credit.
+Banks can offer some of the highest loan amounts and lowest interest rates you’ll find, but they can be difficult to qualify for.
 Online lenders, on the other hand, require much less stringent qualification requirements, though they’ll often carry higher interest rates.

-Whether through a bank or an online lender, if you’re approved for a line of credit, then your lender will give you access to a predetermined amount of funds.
-From that reserve, you can draw any amount you need, whenever you need it, and you’ll only be responsible for repaying the funds you use (plus interest).
-After you’ve repaid what you owe, your line of credit will replenish itself to its original amount, so you can continue to pull funds for as long as your draw period lasts.
+If you’re approved for a line of credit, your lender will give you access to a predetermined amount of funds you can draw from whenever you need it.
+You’ll only be responsible for repaying the funds you use (plus interest).
+After you’ve repaid what you owe, your line of credit will replenish, so you can continue to pull funds for as long as your draw period lasts.

-Where business lines of credit are excellent options if you need to make several purchases at once—or simply to have on hand as an emergency fund—conventional term loans are better used for financing specific projects with predictable costs.
-That’s because, unlike a line of credit, you’ll need to repay the entirety of this lump-sum amount, as well as interest, according to your repayment schedule.
+Where business lines of credit are excellent options if you need to make several purchases at once, conventional term loans are better used for financing specific projects with predictable costs.
+Unlike a line of credit, you’ll need to repay the entirety of this lump-sum amount, as well as interest, according to your repayment schedule.

-Here again, both banks and online lenders can provide qualified business owners with term loans.
-And here again, too, banks will offer lower rates, higher loan amounts, and generally better terms than alternative lenders can, but they’re not easy to come by—in order to qualify for a term loan from your bank, among other credentials you’ll need to come to the table with a healthy credit score, strong revenue, years of experience, and possibly a business plan and sufficient collateral.
+Both banks and online lenders can provide qualified business owners with term loans and will offer lower rates, higher loan amounts, and generally better terms than alternative lenders can.
+However, these loans are not easy to come by.
+In order to qualify for a term loan from your bank, you’ll need a healthy credit score, strong revenue, years of experience, a business plan, and sufficient collateral.

-Luckily, these days there are lots of reputable lenders in the online lending space you can turn to if you’re not yet eligible for a term loan from a brick-and-mortar institution.
-Online platforms like Fundation, Lending Club, and OnDeck, among others, can provide business owners that are typically turned down by banks with the funding they need to keep their doors open.
+Luckily, there are lots of reputable lenders in the online lending space you can turn to, such as Fundation, Lending Club, and OnDeck.
+These lenders can provide business owners who are typically turned down by banks with the funding needed to keep their doors open.
 And by leveraging technology, these platforms can provide credit decisions and approved funds extremely fast, sometimes in as little as a single day.

 Perhaps even more coveted than a conventional bank loan, SBA loans carry some of the most generous terms on the market.
-A common misconception is that the U.S. Small Business Administration itself furnishes these loans, which are aligned with the agency’s mission to “help Americans start, build, and grow businesses.”
-But in reality, intermediary lenders—most often banks—disburse loan funds, and the SBA guarantees the majority of the loan in case the borrower defaults.
+A common misconception is that the U.S. Small Business Administration itself furnishes these loans, but in reality, intermediary lenders—most often banks—disburse loan funds, and the SBA guarantees the majority of the loan in case the borrower defaults.

-Thanks to that government guarantee, banks are generally more willing to approve business owners for SBA loans than they would be for conventional term loans.
-However, SBA loans still aren’t easy to qualify for, not the least because you’ll be competing with tons of fellow small business owners for these funds.
+Thanks to that government guarantee, banks are generally more willing to approve business owners for SBA loans than they would be for conventional term loans, particularly now during the coronavirus pandemic.
+However, SBA loans still aren’t easy to qualify for.
 You’ll also need to meet SBA loan eligibility standards in order for your application to any of the SBA’s several loan programs to be considered at all.
 Then, the application process is notoriously lengthy and document-heavy.

-With your business credit card, you can purchase all those odds and ends your real estate business needs to keep chugging: like gas for your and your employees’ cars to make house visits, office furniture and supplies, or even the cost of your business license when you establish your business entity.
+With a business credit card, you can purchase all those odds and ends your real estate business needs to keep chugging.
 Plus, credit limits on business credit cards tend to be much higher than consumer cards, so you can essentially treat your card as a small loan—with the welcome addition of perks and rewards that a business loan won’t give you.

 And as a major bonus, business credit cards are much easier to apply and qualify for than small business loans are: You just need to fill out your card company’s online application, and you’ll receive a decision within minutes (or even seconds).

 Now that you understand just a few financing options for your real estate business, you need to determine which type of loan will work best for you.
-As we mentioned, business lines of credit are ideal financing tools for making several, smaller purchases at once—so you probably wouldn’t want to use it to open your real estate business’s doors, but you should absolutely use a line of credit to purchase inventory, make payroll, launch a comprehensive marketing plan, or buy light office equipment (or all of the above).
+Business lines of credit are ideal financing tools for making several, smaller purchases at once, while business credit cards are crucial for covering daily purchases.
+Lastly, if you need to finance major projects, consider a term loan or SBA loan.

-Ultimately, we recommend working with a loan specialist to help you pinpoint exactly which type of loan will work best for your real estate business and which loans you’ll qualify for, then help you package and submit your application.
-And, perhaps most importantly, you and your lending expert can decide which type of loan your realtor business can truly afford.
-That way, you won’t need to worry about excessive debt, and instead focus your efforts on being the best realtor (and business owner) you can be.
+Ultimately, we recommend working with a loan specialist to pinpoint exactly which type of loan will work best for your real estate business.
+And, perhaps most importantly, you and your lending expert can decide which type of loan your business can truly afford.